anOsuPlayer/Moona/README.md

 # Moona 🌙

-> NOTE: This project is in a VERY *VERY* EARLY PHASE.
+> NOTE: This project is in its VERY *VERY* EARLY STAGES.
 There is NO RELEASE YET and some features haven't been covered yet.

 Welcome to Moona!
 This project is my very own multi-purpose framework that will feature a whole bunch of tools and classes for all sorts of purposes: from building graphic interfaces up to simply keeping your code more compact and clear!